It’s that time of year! Here are some ways to help get your school year off to a good start!

 4. After you settle in your seat at school, take a quick look out the window and focus on a distant view to relax your eyes and body and prepare to learn.

-5. Host a back-to-school bonfire and add nutella, Reese’s cups, berries, bananas or another favorite sweet treat to your s’mores.
+5. Host a back-to-school bonfire and add Nutella, berries, bananas or another favorite sweet treat to your s’mores.

 6. Choose delicious-looking farmer’s market fruit then enjoy it in a fresh way by grilling, puréeing or adding it to your favorite drink.